Get insider access

 Sennheiser MOMENTUM 4 Wireless

 The Bose QuietComfort 45/QC45 Wireless and the Sennheiser MOMENTUM 4 Wireless are similar headphones with different strengths.
-If you want headphones for your commute, the Bose are much more comfortable and have an ANC feature that blocks out significantly more noise.
+If you want headphones for your commute, the Bose are more comfortable and have an ANC feature that blocks out more noise.
 However, the Sennheiser support aptX Adaptive, which you can use to stream higher-quality audio or lower latency when you're watching videos.
-They also have a much longer continuous battery life.
+They also have a much longer continuous battery life and a greater selection of EQ tools to sculpt their sound.

 Bose QuietComfort 35 II/QC35 II Wireless 2018